 For a very reasonable price, you can stay in a single or twin room in an apartment with other students.
-They are all located within 15 minutes of the school and you can save money using the kitchen to cook your own meals.
+They are all located within 15 minutes of the school and you can save money by using the kitchen to cook your own meals.
 It is definitely a very fun option that can be budget-friendly.

 Or you can have an even more immersive experience and live with a family.
 You can have some meals prepared for you and all Expanish Homestays are within 25 minutes of the school.
 If you want to know how to save money on transport and food during your language trip, keep reading to find more useful tips.

 Getting around Barcelona

 Barcelona has a great public transportation and is the best way for you to move around.
 Buses, trains, subway or tram will be able to get you anywhere in the city and for a very good price.
 The other great thing about Barcelona’s transport is that it is integrated so, as long as you are within the city limits, you can use the same ticket or travel card for any type of transport.